top of page

 What We Offer

-CenterPeace prioritizes spiritual community for LGBTQ people.
-We want to see all sexual and gender minorities thrive in their pursuit of Christ, knowing they are beloved by God.
-CenterPeace offers Tapestry, a spiritual formation retreat for LGBTQ people, Faithful Love, a retreat for couples, and the LGBTQ Discipleship Community, a private Facebook group that includes a monthly Zoom connection called Nurturing Faith.
+CenterPeace prioritizes community for LGBTQ people.
+We want to see all sexual and gender minorities thrive, knowing they are beloved by God.
+CenterPeace offers Tapestry, a spiritually encouraging retreat for LGBTQ people, Faithful Love, a retreat for couples, and the LGBTQ Discipleship Community, a private Facebook group that includes a monthly Zoom connection called Nurturing Faith.
 Other gatherings include Just Dinner, a monthly meal for LGBTQ folk and allies, as well as Stories and Tunes, a Dallas coffee shop gathering of LGBTQ testimony and worship (contact CenterPeace for details on these latter two).
 CenterPeace also collaborates with The Redwood Center for Spiritual Care and Education to implement a mentorship program, Bakos Project, which serves LGBTQ young adults in their 20s and 30s who demonstrate both a commitment to Christ and leadership qualities.
 Finally, Sally Gary, director of CenterPeace has provided pastoral care for hundreds of LGBTQ individuals over nearly twenty years since she started CenterPeace.

 History of CenterPeace